briangershon/setup-python-for-machine-learning/README.md

 ## Setup Visual Studio Code

-If you want to use VS Code editor and run programs that don't have a visual element:

-- install the `pylint` plugin
+If you want to run program directly in Visual Studio Code editor, just install the VS Code Python plugin from Microsoft.
+It automatically looks for virtual environments in the project's folder.

-- choose "Python: Select Interpreter" command and pick the virtual env one
+However if you need to do this manually, choose `View > Command Palette...` then `Python: Select Interpreter` then pick the virtual env one.

-VS Code then nicely creates a `.vscode/settings.json` in your project which sets the pythonPath for you in your local env.
+For more info, see <https://code.visualstudio.com/docs/python/environments>.